Belgrade Beer Fest

 5. Some users would like to watch some concerts later on or enjoy the music in the privacy of their homes.

-Recommendations coming from visitors and musician
+Recommendations coming from visitors and musicians

 1. Add tickets, affordable!
 That would help with the crowd, just a bit.